-Tanglewood Oaks Apartments Corporation ("Tanglewood"), Hyland Park Centre Corporation ("Hyland Park"), and Village of Yorkshire Corporation ("Yorkshire") which commenced operations in 1995, have been designated as component units and included in the Authority's financial statements.
+Tanglewood Oaks Apartments Corporation ("Tanglewood"), Hyland Park Centre Corporation ("Hyland Park"), and Village of Yorkshire Corporation ("Yorkshire") have been designated as component units and included in the Authority's financial statements.
 Tanglewood, Hyland Park and Yorkshire are public, non-profit instrumentalities of the Authority, each of which owns and operates a single, separate multi-family rental housing project.
 Financial information pertaining to the component units is presented in Note (1)(1).
+Separate financial statements for the individual component units may be obtained through the Authority.